- Who is eligible for OCI?

 - Change of personal details like nationality, name change, date of birth, etc.

-- Loss or damage of OCI card
+- Replacement of Lost or damaged OCI card

 - Change of address or occupation